nataliakhodasevich/taf-megatop-03-2024/README.md

 ## Segments tested:

-cart
+* cart
-search
+* search
-login
+* login
-favourites
+* favourites
-home page
+* home page

 ## Project structure(main)

-Page Objects для страниц(PageLocator и Page с методами для работы с элементами) Генератор логина и пароля(domain.Utils)
+* Page Objects for pages(PageLocator and Page which contains methods for interactions with elements)
+* Login and password generation (domain.Utils)
+* Steps for complex actions
-Steps для объединения цепочек повторяющихся действий Для API тестирования LoginService(перегруженный метод getBody и Map для headers) и SearchService с Map для headers. driver (singleton pattern)
+* For API testing: LoginService(getBody and Map for headers) and SearchService with Map for headers.
+* driver (singleton pattern)

 ## Project structure(test)

-BaseTest(настройка драйвера)
-тестовые классы для:
-Логина
-Корзины
-Поиска
-Избранного
-Домашней страницы
+BaseTest(driver settings)
+test classes for:
+* Login
+* Cart
+* Search
+* Favourites
+* HomePage